 Different schools use different procedures, but a Pittsburgh DUI lawyer can advise you on the best way to defend yourself during that hearing, or he may be able to speak for you.
 It's important to know the best way to defend yourself, because you may face a suspension or expulsion at this hearing.

 A conviction for DUI can ruin the future of a young person.
 Obtaining the best representation available is the only way to ensure you get the best outcome possible, saving your educational and employment opportunities.
-Sean Logue and his associates at Logue Law are highly trained in DUI law, traffic stops, and the science of blood alcohol testing.
+Sean Logue and his associates at Logue Law Group are highly trained in DUI law, traffic stops, and the science of blood alcohol testing.
 Their dedication and expertise have helped hundreds of people get their DUI charges dropped or dismissed.
 Give them a call today at 1-844-PITT-DUI or 412-389-0805.
 If you prefer, they can be reached online here.
 They offer free consultations and are available 24/7.
-Logue Law serves Pittsburgh, PA, Ohio, and West Virginia.
+Logue Law Group serves Pittsburgh, PA, Ohio, and West Virginia.